Resume

 Career Change Applicants

 Those making a significant career change also probably have no direct work experience in the field they’re applying for.
-So instead of highlighting your work history, you’d highlight your most relevant experiences as well as transferable skills (this is what makes the skills-based resume format popular).
+So instead of highlighting your work history, you’d highlight your most relevant experiences as well as transferable skills (this is what makes the skills-based resume format, or the functional resume format popular).

 In this case, either list additional resume sections before or after the education section.
 Prioritize the additional resume section based on what’s most relevant to the job description.